Duranson1/Syncretic/README.md

 - Toggleable full recipe/item viewer
 - Fixed inconsistent tool use on certain blocks
 - Creative mode added
-- Creative mode only music plays in survival
 - Main menu panorama added
+- C418 creative music plays in survival
+- C418 nether songs play in the nether
-- Main menu theme added
+- C418 main menu theme added

 ### Important Notes
 - Designed specifically for use with Prism Launcher v9.1+, and will not function correctly with other launchers